torcato/JupyterTextAuthenticator/README.md

 it reads usernames and passwords from a text file.

-to see a example use the docker images.
+To see a example use the docker images.

 build the images: